Moving and Packing Tips

 • will be moving house

-• has a variety of potted plants you need to prepare for a move
+• has a variety of potted plants you need to pack and prepare for a move

 • has a garden you would like to relocate to your new home